rupurt/GnuCOBOL/build_windows/README.txt

 How to build in native Windows environments:

 * get/build necessary prerequisites and place them in build_windows
-  Note: for convinience you can get the essential ones (MPIR, pdcurses, VBISAM, BDB) from https://sourceforge.net/projects/open-cobol/files/win_prerequisites/ As of August 2018, libxml2 binaries (and its dependents) are available at http://www.zlatkovic.com/libxml.en.html, courtesy of Igor Zlatkovic.
+  Note: for convenience you can get the essential ones (MPIR, pdcurses, VBISAM, BDB) from https://sourceforge.net/projects/open-cobol/files/win_prerequisites/ As of January 2019, libxml2 binaries (and its dependents) are available at https://www.zlatkovic.com/libxml.en.html, courtesy of Igor Zlatkovic.
   For a manual approach:
   * headers        --> build_windows
   * link libraries --> build_windows or build_windows\$(Platform)\$(Configuration)